akamac/akamac.github.io/content/post/2013-07-20-join-object/index.md

   - join-object
   - merge-object
   - powershell
+draft: true
 ---

 If you ever wrote SQL queries and now use PowerShell for scripting maybe you missed &#8216;Join' possibility in PoSH.
 Here it is!

 Nothing special.
 I just tried to create Join-Object with the same functionality as inner/outer Join statements in SQL.
 My version of Join-Object uses standalone Merge-Object function for merging 2 arrays of custom objects / hashtables.
 Resulting object is an array of objects that contains all properties from joined objects except the ones with the same name, which are discarded.
-If you also want to include the property on which you join the collections use $IncludeJoinProperty switch.
+If you also want to include the property on which you join the collections, use `-IncludeJoinProperty` switch.
 The expression for specifying the property to join on is that simple:

 `-On {$Left.'propertyName' -eq $Right.'propertyName'}`